mikhail-chirkov/homelab-automation/README.md

 # homelab-automation
-Collection of automation tools for the homelab
+Collection of automation tools for the homelab.

+# Stack
+Proxmox
+Ansible
+k3s
+OPNsense